Drimia-Interactive/RTL-helper-system/README.md

 * __RectTransform Rtl Helper__ - add this to gameobject with a RectTransform component
 * __RectTransform With Children Rtl Helper__ - add this to gameobject with a RectTransform component that you wish to convert RTL to it and all of it children gameobjects.

+for the two Text component you can choose to change the text automaticly with the change of RTL or by using the function `OnTextChanged`

 ### Manager
 To make all the UI move between Left to Right, you just need to change one boolean.